Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Protocol for Evaluation}

-More specifically, the FACE model considers a creative act as a non-empty tuple of generative acts of eight possible types: an expression of a concept, i.e., an instance of an \textit{(input, output)} pair produced by the system; a method for generating expressions of a concept; a concept; a method for generating concepts; an aesthetic measure; a method for generating aesthetic measures; an item of framing information, i.e., an additional information or description regarding the generative act; a method for generating framing information.
-It is then possible to use it in a quantitative way (how many acts are produced); in a cumulative way (how many types of acts are considered); and in a qualitative way (by means of the defined aesthetic measure).
+More specifically, the FACE model considers a creative act as a non-empty tuple of generative acts of eight possible types: an expression of a concept, i.e., an instance of an \textit{(input, output)} pair produced by the system; a method for generating expressions of a concept; a concept; a method for generating concepts; an aesthetic measure; a method for generating aesthetic measures; an item of framing information, i.e., a piece of additional information or description regarding the generative act; a method for generating framing information.
+It is then possible to use it in a quantitative way (how many acts are produced); in a cumulative way (how many types of acts are considered); and in a qualitative way (by means of the aesthetic measure taken into consideration).